Why Is Saying “No” So Hard For Me?

 The good news is there are things you can do that will help such learn techniques such as mindfulness, grounding, or how to increase your energy in your body.
 These techniques will help you stay in your window of tolerance so you can function better and you can even learn to widen your window back out so you can cope with more things.
 This often involves experiential activities.
 These are also good things to ask a therapist about when you do your initial consultation so you can find out if they know the approaches to help you with this as some may specialize in this and others may not.

-I hope this helps you better understand the emotional roller coaster of anxiety and depression we sometimes go on and gives you some ideas on how to find the right therapist for you in Crescent City, if you are ready to take that step.
+I hope this helps you better understand the emotional roller coaster of anxiety and depression we sometimes go on and gives you some ideas on how to find the right therapist for you in Eureka, if you are ready to take that step.
 If you are still feeling stuck, please feel free to call me at (707) 954-7060 for a free 15 minute consultation.
 I’d be happy to hear about what is going on for you and to help direct you to the right person to help you.
 If you are looking for anxiety counseling, depression counseling, or trauma informed counseling, you can read more about how I help here.

 How Trying To Find A Therapist Is Like Calling The Cable Company